400 hurt in France fuel price protests

 Prime Minister Edouard Philippe was to appear on national TV Sunday evening to discuss the protests.
 On Saturday, groups blocked roundabouts, major highways and thoroughfares to express anger over increased taxes on fuel and their shrinking purchasing power under President Emmanuel Macron.

 Tempers flared at times as some drivers confronted the protesters or tried to force their way through the barricades.
 In the eastern Savoie region, authorities said a woman trying to get her daughter to a doctor panicked after protesters surrounded her car and banged on the roof.
 She accelerated into the crowd and killed a 63-year-old woman.
-The driver was on Sunday charged with manslaughter before being released.
+The driver was on Sunday charged with manslaughter before being released on conditional bail, prosecutors said.

+The protesters are nicknamed “yellow vests” for the high-visibility jackets they wear.
+An opinion poll published in the Sunday paper Journal du Dimanche meanwhile indicated that Macron´s popularity had dipped a further four points to 25 percent.
+The survey was conducted November 9-17 with 1,957 respondents.

 PARIS: More than 400 people were hurt, 14 seriously, in a day and night of “yellow vest” protests over fuel price hikes around France that claimed one life, Interior Minister Christophe Castaner said on Sunday.